penjoe/city-builder/README.md

 ### **Version**:
 1.0.0 - initialization
-1.0.1 - test server created
+1.1.0 - test server created
-1.0.2 - handle errors
+1.2.0 - handle errors
-1.1.0 - refactored weather data format
+2.0.0 - refactored weather data format
-1.1.1 - add location api to get lat/lon locations
-1.1.2 - add weather api to get current weather for location entered
+2.1.0 - add a location api to get lat/lon locations 2.2.0 - add a weather api to get current weather for location entered 2.3.0 - add a trails api to get a list of local hkes for location entered
 <!-- (increment the patch/fix version number if you make more commits past your first submission) -->

 ###  Progress